ckw017/ckw017.github.io/_posts/2025-9-12-Berghain.md

 * The networking problem is tied to IPs, not accounts.
 For example, switching to a different WiFi on the same account seemed to fix it.
 I assume if the organizers are actually trying to ban me, they would just delete my account or email me about it.
-* There is a page showing active showing submissions where a consistent group of 20 or so people are always resubmitting up to the rate limit.
+* There is a page that shows active submissions where a consistent group of 20 or so people are always resubmitting up to the rate limit.
 Whenever I encounter the network problem, I also see progress on everyone else's submissions grind to halt.
 * [This guy](https://news.ycombinator.com/item?id=45159393) on Hackernews also ran into it.